GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 presumably via the Windows registry) but it loaded the Python **2.7.6** standard libraries (the ``PYTHONHOME`` environment variable was set to "C:\\SDK\\python\\Python-2.7.6").

-.. note:: The above error had nothing to do with pygplates (it could happen with any python script regardless of whether it imported pygplates or not).
+.. note:: The above error had nothing to do with pyGPlates (it could happen with any python script regardless of whether it imported pyGPlates or not).

 So, on Windows, it is usually best to run your python script as:
 ::